spacepy/spacepy/Doc/source/quickstart.rst

 record number.
 Multidimensional CDF variables can be subscripted using numpy's multidimensional slice notation.
-Many common list operations are also implemented, where each record acts as one element of the list and can be independently deleted, inserted, etc. Creating a Python :class:`~pycdf.Var` object does not read the data from disc; data are only read as they are accessed::
+Many common list operations are also implemented, where each record acts as one element of the list and can be independently deleted, inserted, etc. Creating a Python :class:`~spacepy.pycdf.Var` object does not read the data from disc; data are only read as they are accessed::